Recognising your skills

 Where Have You Gained Your Skills?

-Remember, work experience also includes internships, work trials, and summer jobs.
-Volunteering can bring valuable skills and experience too.
-Also, pay attention to skills gained in jobs that are not directly related to your field – you have probably gained many transferable and general working life skills that you can also use in your future career.
-These include, for example, interaction skills, customer service skills, and problem-solving abilities.
+Remember that work experience also includes internships, work trials, and summer jobs.
+Volunteering and association work can provide valuable skills and experience, too.
+Look with curiosity at skills gained in jobs that are not directly related to your field.
+You have most likely accumulated many transferable skills and general working life skills that you can also use in your own field.
+These include, for example, communication skills, customer service skills and problem-solving abilities.

-In addition to skills, it's important to recognise your personal strengths.
-These could be persistence, creativity, teamwork skills, or an ability to adapt to changing circumstances.
-Personal strengths can be relied on in all situations in life.
+In addition to your skills, it is important to recognise your personal strengths.
+These may be persistence, creativity, teamwork skills or the ability to adapt to changing situations.
+Personal strengths can be used in all areas of life.

 Different Types of Skills